Advancing Compositional Awareness in CLIP with Efficient Fine-Tuning: Limitations

 \section{Limitations}

 Our work considers only a fraction of contrastive models, we believe \ours should work similarly for other models like SigLIP~\cite{zhai2023sigmoid}, which we were unable to test due to compute and time constraints.
-Since all gains attained by \ours are due to fine-tuning the text encoder, we cannot test \ours fine-tuned models in large LVLMs like LlaVA~\cite{liu2023visual} or VILA~\cite{lin2024vila}, which only use the vision encoder from \clip.
+Moreover, we were only able to test LLaVA~\cite{liu2023visual}, whereas other large VLMs like VILA~\cite{lin2024vila} and CogVLM~\citep{wang2025cogvlm} might also benefit from \ours, which we leave for future work.